hangtwenty/presswork/README.md

 * Main code
     * Format punctuation better so there isn't extra whitespace around every punctuation mark
+    * Configurable support for different tokenizers.
+(Word tokenizer could be swapped out, sentence tokenizer could also be swapped out)
     * Configurable support for *stopwords*
     * Configurable support for handling contractions (i.e. option to replace "don't" with "do not" in case that makes for better text generation with your input corpus)